WolvenRA/AutoUpdaterVB.NET/README.md

 </item>
 ````

-There are two things you HAVE to provide in XML file you see above.
+There are two things you HAVE to provide in the XML file you see above.

 * version (Required) : You need to provide the latest version of the application between version tags.
 Version should be in X.X.X.X format.
 * url (Required): You need to provide the URL of the latest version installer file or zip file between url tags.
 AutoUpdaterVB.NET downloads the file provided here and installs it when user presses the Update button.